voidmanee/voidmanee.github.io/about.md

 **Systems Programming**

-From raw sockets in C to smart contracts in JavaScript, I work across the full stack.
+From raw sockets in C to smart contracts, JavaScript, I work across the full stack.
 Some problems require bare-metal performance and microsecond-level optimization; others need the speed and flexibility of high-level languages.
 I use the right tool for the job.

 **Full-Stack Development**